abelfrias/ciklum-tech-test/README.md

 ```

 ### Known issues
 - Right now, running the app with Docker breaks hot reload due to missing configuration.
+In order to see changes made in the code, the browser must be manually refreshed.